Working with the Community: Activist Milestone #6

 - Attend our monthly webinars on the first Wednesday of the month at 8:00 pm ET (find login details in our Events Calendar)

-- See the “Outreach” section of the Current Volunteers page on our website for resources to help you build your Action Network
+- See the “Outreach & Planning” section of the Current Volunteers page on our website for resources to help you build your Action Network

 How do I Create a Community Action Network?

 - There is no magic formula to creating a Community Action Network, but a great first start is to figure out how you will contact and keep track of your network even before you find people to join it.
 Will you use an Excel spreadsheet to catalogue contact information and contact people by phone?
 Do you prefer Facebook?
 Do you like sending tweets?
 Figure out the method that works best for you and your network, and keep your list current and easy to reach.
-And our standard sign-up forms, available on our website, might be a helpful way to capture information.
+And our standard sign-up form might be a helpful way to capture information.

 - Choose the best method to communicate with your network.
 Does e-mail work best?
 Facebook, Twitter or other social media?
 In some cases, a phone network is appropriate.